ziofil/INFPHY201/README.md

 general quantum mechanics simulator.

-Having developed several quantum simulators myself, I always found that building something is one of the best way to learn.
+Having developed several quantum simulators myself, I always found that building something is one of the best ways to learn.

-New lectures may be added in the future.
+New lectures will be added in the future.